eBookArchitects/Incrementor/README.markdown

 A Sublime Text 2 Plugin that can generate a sequence of numbers using search and replace.

+There is a Sublime Text 3 port available [here](https://github.com/born2c0de/Incrementor).

 Example (Before):

     10. Bob